CosmoLike/cocoa/README.md

      export CXX_COMPILER=g++

-If the system-wide CMAKE is old, but the user has a local [CMAKE](https://cmake.org) v3.11+, the keys
+If the system-wide CMAKE is old, but the user has a local more updated [CMAKE](https://cmake.org) v3.11+, the keys

     export CMAKE_ROOT=local_installation

     export CMAKE=local_installation

-can be set to point our scripts to the local [CMAKE](https://cmake.org) v3.11+ installation.
+can be set to point Cocoa scripts to the local [CMAKE](https://cmake.org) installation.

 ## Further Information about the configuration files